P79N6A/server/conf/mail/HOWTO.md

 ## write messages

-reply-pointers are mailto URIs.
-Android/iOS offer a built-in mail-composition UI. for X11/Wayland here's an [example config](mailto)
+reply-pointers are **mailto** URIs.
+Android/iOS offer a built-in mail-composition UI. for X11/Wayland here's an [example config](mailto). modern-browsers allow handling by web-services in addition to native-apps